finne132/LIRI/README.md

 1. Syntax
  * node liri.js <function> <parameters>
 2. Functions
- * my-tweets
+ * My-tweets
-  ** this function searches twitter for the last 20 tweets by a user
+  * this function searches twitter for the last 20 tweets by a user
  * spotify-this-song
   * this function searches spotify for information on a song
  * movie-this